prototyping-lab/illustrator-scripting-examples/README.md

 -  A couple of debug configurations are defined in `.vscode/launch.json`.
  Feel free to add your own.

-## Using Intellisense

-- To harness the full power of Intellisense (autocompletion etc) make sure to install the packages necessary for type aquisition via `npm install`.

 ## Using the Sample Scripts

 - To play with the sample scripts provided by Adobe, copy the Illustrator example scripts to this project folder.